joethompson1/Soulbounder/README.md

    ```sh
    truffle --config truffle-config.cjs migrate
    ```
-1. Command to bring up the truffle console
+* (If you wish to use interect with the smart contract through the truffle console) Command to bring up the truffle console
    ```sh
    truffle --config truffle-config.cjs console
    ```
-1. Once in the console enter the following to view contract
+* Once in the console you can interact with the functions of the smart contract, for example:
    ```sh
    const meme = await Meme.deployed()
    ```